KuhlTime/hsd-exam-finder/README.md

 My original intention was to automatically get notified when the date of one of my exams changes.
 In case I would get my hands on some kind of automation for the extraction process I would definitely spend some more time developing  this website.

-## Setup
+## 🌈 Setup

-In order to get up and running on your computer.
+In order to get up and running on your computer follow these steps:

 1. Install [NodeJS](https://nodejs.org) on your computer
 2. Download the repository